-Undergraduate marketing majors at UT Dallas have a multitude of opportunities to engage with fellow students, network with professionals and sharpen their résumés while making friends and having fun.
-Here are just a few of the ways you can get involved on campus as a BS in Marketing student at JSOM:
+Undergraduate marketing majors at UT Dallas have many opportunities to engage with fellow students, network with professionals and sharpen their résumés while making friends and having fun.
+Here are just a few of the ways BS in Marketing students can students can get involved on campus:

 Join our award-winning American Marketing Association (AMA) UTD chapter, the Sales Club, the American Advertising Federation (AAF) or explore other JSOM clubs and student organizations.